ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 However, if one of the peers has deleted the other peer's authentication credential from its local storage, then there should be a way to restore it without requesting a new access token.

 Consider first the EDHOC forward message flow.
-If the ACE Client / EDHOC Initiator identifies its credential AUTH_CRED_C by reference ID_CRED_I of message_3, then the ACE Resource Server / EDHOC Responder can return an EDHOC error message with error code 3 (Unknown credential referenced).
+If the ACE client / EDHOC Initiator identifies its credential AUTH_CRED_C by reference in ID_CRED_I of message_3, then the ACE resource server / EDHOC Responder can return an EDHOC error message with error code (ERR_CODE) 3 "Unknown credential referenced".
 This enables the Initiator to restart the protocol using some other ID_CRED_I (typically, the authentication credential AUTH_CRED_C specified by value), thereby resolving the issue.

-Instead, if the ACE Resource Server / EDHOC Responder identifies its credential AUTH_CRED_RS by reference in ID_CRED_R of message_2, then an EDHOC error message with error code 3 returned by the ACE Client / EDHOC Initiator does not automatically solve the problem: since the Responder has aborted the EDHOC session without authenticating the Initiator, the Responder has no reliable way to act differently in a following EDHOC session with that other peer.
+Instead, if the ACE resource server / EDHOC Responder identifies its credential AUTH_CRED_RS by reference in ID_CRED_R of message_2, then an EDHOC error message with error code (ERR_CODE) 3 "Unknown credential referenced" returned by the ACE client / EDHOC Initiator does not automatically solve the problem: since the Responder has aborted the EDHOC session without authenticating the Initiator, the Responder has no reliable way to act differently in a following EDHOC session with that other peer.

 In order to remediate this situation, this section specifies the EAD item Credential By Value for requesting the peer's authentication credential by value.